Reloaded-Project/Reloaded-III/docs/Server/Packaging/About.md

 This contains any supplementary images that are used in the package.
 These images can be referenced from the main `package.toml` file, for example in [gallery items][gallery-items].

+They can also be used in any other supporting files, such as workflows or configuration files.

+!!! note "This is a unified `images` folder"

+    When used in the Reloaded3 ecosystem, all images are in this folder to allow for deduplication.

+    However the individual components such as `workflows`, configs etc. are designed to allow for setting an arbitrary folder when used outside of the R3 ecosystem.

 ### License